Touch of Grey: Music video

 The music video for "Touch of Grey" gained major airplay on MTV and featured a live performance of the band, first shown to be life-size skeleton marionettes dressed as the band, then as themselves.
+Audience members from the band's May 7, 1987 performance in Monterey, California are also featured in the music video.
 The skeleton of bassist Phil Lesh catches a rose in its teeth, thrown by a female attendee; later, a dog steals the lower leg of percussionist Mickey Hart, and a stagehand hurries to retrieve and reattach it.
 Near the end of the video, the camera tilts up into the rafters to reveal that the living band members are themselves marionettes being operated by a pair of skeletal hands.

 The video was directed by Gary Gutierrez, who had previously created the animation sequences for The Grateful Dead Movie.
 It was filmed at Laguna Seca Raceway after one of the band's concerts in May 1987.
+The video for "Touch of Grey" was launched on MTV in June 1987.
+Commenting on the appeal of the music video, that he was "a little skeptical about the Dead on MTV", but that "they've found a perfect medium between a performance and concept video".

-The popularity of the single and its video helped introduce the Grateful Dead to a new group of fans, resulting in the band gaining additional mainstream attention.
+The popularity of the single and its video helped introduce the Grateful Dead to a new group of fans, resulting in the band gaining additional mainstream attention and activating sales for their back catalog.
+During the song's climb up the charts in early September, the Grateful Dead's first two studio albums on Arista, specifically Terrapin Station and Shakedown Street, received Gold certifications from the Recording Industry Association of America.